 What does someone mean when they ask about wood sheds?

 Now, I am from a deep East Texas rural background, and old enough to remember some of the amenities that we had in my childhood, and to appreciate the ones which have now replaced them.
 Now, before you think that I must be so old that I am referring back to the days before Noah, let me explain that there are places that were just a little too far away from the main highways to be in the same timeline with the rest of the country and that there still are.

 regale bore you with a few of these older accommodations and their more recent counterparts:

 - We had no indoor running water.
 It had to be drawn from the well, and to this very day, I still get a little excited when I turn on the faucet.

 - There was no central heat and air, that was a function of wood stoves and screened windows.

-To accomadate the lack of running water inside, and the lack of centralized heating, we had outbuildings, one for the less spoken of human functions, and one for keeping fuel dry for the fire.
+To accommodate the lack of running water inside and the lack of centralized heating, we had outbuildings, one for the less spoken of human functions, and one for keeping fuel dry for the fire.
 The one for firewood was known as a wood shed.